bump-sh/docs/src/_help/customization-options/operations-navigation.md

 - TOC
 {:toc}

-Bump.sh offers several methods for sorting your API operations to provide a smooth and coherent reading structure, based on either the tags or operation names and URLs.
+Bump.sh offers several methods for sorting your API operations to provide a smooth and coherent reading structure based on tags or operation names and URLs.

+This setting is available under the "Customize UI" settings tab of a doc or under the "Customize UI" settings tab of the doc's Hub.

 ## Automatic